Business Mentor, Consultant And Trainer

-Thanks for raising a query that made us to think.
+Thanks for raising a query that made us think.
 Actually, discussion on HR forums should happen on this type of subjects.
 You deserve appreciation for writing your post with clarity and that too by not giving short shrift to the grammar!

 Now coming to your query.
 The calculation that you have done is correct.
 I have gone through the Excel sheet from where you have taken the figures.
-In the example that you have given, ROI of 2.67 shows for every Rupee spent on human resources, the organisation gets benefit of Rs 2.67 OR the ROI on human capital is 267%
+In the example that you have given, ROI of 2.67 shows for every Rupee spent on human resources, the organisation gets the benefit of Rs 2.67 OR the ROI on human capital is 267%

 I recommend you going through the following link to improve your understanding of the subject:

-Now the question arises is will there be different HCROI for manufacturing sector and service sector.
-This is because service sector does not have inventory therefore, their non-human expenses are less.
-So will there be impact on ROI?
-To know difference, I have studied balance sheets of two companies for the financial year ended on 31-03-2017.
+Now the question arises is will there be different HCROI for the manufacturing sector and service sector.
+This is because the service sector does not have inventory therefore, their non-human expenses are less.
+So will there be an impact on ROI?
+To know the difference, I have studied balance sheets of two companies for the financial year ended on 31-03-2017.
 One is a prominent IT company and another is a Polyester Manufacturing company.
 The calculation is as below:

 Example of IT Company: -